-2. The desktop app is used to create the digital boundary by linking up the points collected using the mobile app.
-The desktop app is also used to provide details about the ICCA, such as its name and governance type.
+This is used to create the digital boundary on a desktop computer, by linking up the points collected using the mobile app.
+The desktop app is also used to provide details about the ICCA, such as its name and how it is governed.